Speakers

 Medical Director, Emergency Preparedness, Disaster & Risk Management

-Medical Advisor Search & Rescue
+Medical Advisor & Simulation Coordinator,

 Former Board of Directors Canadian Association of Wilderness Medicine